 - Add veggies to baking sheet and lightly toss in olive or vegetable oil.
 Place sheet on the top rack in the oven.
 Broil veggies on high for 8-10 minutes.
 Take the sheet out and flip veggies over.
 Broil for another 3 minutes.
 Check and continue to broil until they are slightly charred.

 - Add broiled zucchini mixture, and cilantro, into a food processor.
-Add juice from 1 lime, salt, cumin, and cayenne pepper.
+Add juice from 1 lime, salt, a few grinds of black pepper, cumin, and cayenne pepper.
 Blend until smooth.
 After preparing, cover it and refrigerate for at least 30 minutes before serving.
 This resting period allows the flavors to meld together.
 Serve in a bowl with your favorite chips!